Amit-1807/calculator/README.md

 A simple and stylish calculator built using **HTML**, **CSS**, and **JavaScript**.

-![Calculator Screenshot] visit assets folder for screenshot
+Visit assets folder for Screenshot

 ## 🚀 Features